Can disciplinary or grievance meetings be audio recorded? Image of a dictaphone on the desk

 There could be various reasons you, or your employer, may wish to audio record or video record important work meetings/hearings, including the hope that this will support your/their position should a claim (for unfair dismissal, or discrimination, for example) be made to employment tribunal in the future.

-Because of the COVID-19 pandemic in 2020, many employees are now working at home, so video-recording any types of meetings may become an issue - we look at this particular issue below.
+Since the COVID-19 pandemic, there has been a huge shift towards remote working.
+A workplace trend that has continued into 2024.
+Therefore, with many employees are now working at home, so video-recording any types of meetings may become an issue - we look at this particular issue below.

 However, neither an employee, nor an employer, has the right to record a meeting – unless both parties agree to the recording.
 It's unlikely that many employers would agree to this (as it's unlikely that most employers disciplinary procedures or grievance procedures would expressly allow this).